MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/party-gab.md

 Map | Update to this version | Changes
 ---|---|---
+CDS Parties (msdyn_parties)| 1.0.0.0 | This is a new map added as part of this release.
+Contacts V2 (msdyn_contactforparties)| 1.0.0.5 | This is a new map added as part of this release.
 Customers V3 (accounts) | 1.0.0.5 |Removed the PartyNumber and other party-related fields like name, personal details, postal address fields, electronic contact address fields etc.
 Customer V3 (contacts) | 1.0.0.5 | Removed the PartyNumber and other party-related fields like name, personal details, postal address fields, electronic contact address fields etc.
 Vendors V2 (msdyn_vendors) | 1.0.0.6 | Removed the PartyNumber and other party-related fields like name, personal details, postal address fields, electronic contact address fields etc.
-CDS Sales quotation headers (quotes) | 1.0.0.6 | Replaced the contact person with ContactforParty reference.
+CDS Sales quotation headers (quotes) | 1.0.0.7 | Replaced the contact person with ContactforParty reference.
 Sales invoice headers V2 (invoices) | 1.0.0.4 | Replaced the contact person with ContactforParty reference.
 CDS Sales order headers (salesorders) | 1.0.0.5 | Replaced the contact person with ContactforParty reference.
 Contacts V2 (msdyn_contactforparties) | 1.0.0.2 | This is a new map.
 If you have a previous version of the party solution, make sure to update this map to the latest version as mentioned.
 CDS Party postal address locations (msdyn_partypostaladdresses) | 1.0.0.1  | This is a new map added as part of previous party preview release.
-CDS postal address history V2 (msdyn_postaladdresses) | | This is a new map added as part of previous party preview release.
+CDS postal address history V2 (msdyn_postaladdresses) | 1.0.0.1 | This is a new map added as part of previous party preview release.
-CDS postal address locations (msdyn_postaladdresscollections) | | This is a new map added as part of previous party preview release.
+CDS postal address locations (msdyn_postaladdresscollections) | 1.0.0.0 | This is a new map added as part of previous party preview release.
-Party Contacts V3 (msdyn_partyelectronicaddresses) | | This is a new map added as part of this release.
+Party Contacts V3 (msdyn_partyelectronicaddresses) | 1.0.0.0 | This is a new map added as part of this release.
+Complimentary Closings ( msdyn_compliemntaryclosings)| 1.0.0.0 | This is a new map added as part of this release.
+Decision making roles (msdyn_decisionmakingroles)| 1.0.0.0 | This is a new map added as part of this release.
+Loyalty levels (msdyn_loyaltylevels)| 1.0.0.0 | This is a new map added as part of this release.
+Contact person titles (msdyn_salescontactpersontitles)| 1.0.0.0 | This is a new map added as part of this release.
+Personal character types (msdyn_personalcharactertypes)| 1.0.0.0 | This is a new map added as part of this release.
+Salutations (msdyn_salutations)| 1.0.0.0 | This is a new map added as part of this release.
+Employment job functions (msdyn_employmentjobfunctions)| 1.0.0.0 | This is a new map added as part of this release.

 ## Templates